darkecology/wsrdata/README.md

 (b) **annotations** of biological phenomena;
 2. json files that store the **splitting** of the radar scan ids into training, validation, and testing sets for machine learning;
-3. **arrays** rendered from radar products corresponding to the list of scans.
+3. npz files that save **arrays** rendered from radar products corresponding to the list of scans.

 Official datasets are defined by json files released in this repository.
 To reproduce these json files and render arrays, please refer to the Dataset Preparation section.